manralhemant10/NoteMakingWebiste/README.md

 You are free to copy my code.

-But dont forgot to give start to this repo 😉
+But dont forgot to give star to this repo 😉